Disentangled Representation Learning for Parametric Partial Differential Equations: Conclusion

 \section{Conclusion}

-We present DisentangO, a novel hyper-neural operator architecture designed to disentangle latent physical factors embedded within black-box neural operator parameters.
-DisentangO leverages a hierarchical neural operator architecture that extracts varying parameters of the governing PDE through a task-wise adaptive layer, then further disentangles these variations into distinct latent factors.
-By learning these disentangled representations, DisentangO not only enhances physical interpretability but also enables more robust generalization across diverse physical systems.
-We perform empirical evaluations across supervised, semi-supervised, and unsupervised learning contexts.
+We present DisentangO for disentangling latent physical factors embedded within black-box NO parameters.
+DisentangO leverages a hypernetwork-type NO architecture that extracts varying parameters of the governing PDE through a task-wise adaptive layer, and further disentangles these variations into distinct latent factors.
+By learning disentangled representations, DisentangO not only enhances physical interpretability but also enables robust generalization across diverse physical systems under different learning contexts. {\bf Limitations:} Since the scalability of DisentangO is governed by the scalability of the NO backbone used for forward modeling, which has been extensively discussed in previous works, this study focuses on experiments involving high latent dimensions.
+Demonstrations on high-dimensional PDEs are beyond the scope of the current work.

-{\bf Limitations:} Due to limited computational resource, our experiments are focused on learning a small-to-medium number ($<500$).
-Expanding the coverage to encompass a broader range of physical systems and enabling learning across more diverse parameters would be beneficial.